ReedBTC/Grassroots-Quarterly/README.md

 # **Welcome**

-Welcome to the Grassroots Quarterly Bitcoin Meetup Resources page!
+Welcome to the Bitcoin Meetups Resources page!
 This is intended to host as many resources as possible for bitcoin meetup organizers around the world.

 Running a bitcoin meetup can be a daunting undertaking and in many ways it is a big commitment.
 But building a community of local bitcoiners may be one of the most important and impactful things that you can do to advance bitcoin adoption and strengthen Bitcoin's most important security layer: the social consensus layer